#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

 \end{definition}

-Although the following theorem (possibly in slightly different form) is known (for example, Hartmann already used it in his paper on complexity of immanants \cite{Hartmann}), we give here a short proof.
+Although the following theorem (possibly in slightly different form) is known—for example, it was already used by Hartmann in his paper on the complexity of immanants~\cite{Hartmann}—we include a short proof for completeness.